fandora-network/docs/docs/develop/network-details/full-node-docker.md

 ```

-The default `init` command provides a `genesis.json` but that will not work with Polygon Mainnet or Mumbai.
+The default `init` command provides a `genesis.json` but that will not work with fandora Mainnet or Mumbai.
 If you’re setting up a mainnet node, you can run this command to download the correct genesis file:

 ```bash
 sudo curl -o /mnt/data/heimdall/config/genesis.json https://raw.githubusercontent.com/maticnetwork/heimdall/develop/builder/files/genesis-mainnet-v1.json